VA+DC FIRST® LEGO® League

 – Teams must be registered with FIRST and VA-DC FIRST LEGO League

-– Teams consist of 2 coaches and 2-10 team members (members must be between the ages of 9-14; students younger than 9 can compete with permission from VA-DC FLL)
+– Teams consist of 2 coaches and 2-10 team members (members must be between the ages of 9-14 as of January 1st, 2023); students younger than 9 can compete with permission from VA-DC FLL)

 – Complete the online Youth Registration (including Consent & Release) for each team member and coach/mentor